DA0-DA0/retroactive-compensation-cf-worker/DESIGN.md

 - allow any DAO member to view ratings for the active survey, once they have submitted their ratings OR once ratings stop being accepted
 - allow any DAO member to record the proposal ID of the created proposal, setting the status to complete, once ratings stop being accepted
 - allow any DAO member to view contributions and ratings from past surveys
+- allow any DAO member to nominate contributions during the rating phase, in case someone did not submit a contribution

 ## Routes

 For brevity, wallet authentication information is omitted in the request bodies below.
 This template will be used to implement wallet auth: https://github.com/NoahSaso/cloudflare-worker-cosmos-auth

+All references to a wallet (i.e. `contributor` and `rater` keys) are public keys.
+This system is not aware of chain addresses at all, as they are derivations of the public key.

 ### `POST /:dao`